Jenny Longuet: Early years

 Charles and Jenny Longuet in the 1870s.

 Jenny Caroline Marx, known to family and close friends as "Jennychen" to distinguish her from her mother, was born in Paris on 1 May 1844, the oldest daughter of Karl Marx and Jenny von Westphalen Marx.
 She was a fragile child but was nevertheless the first of the Marx children to survive childhood.

 In 1868, at the age of 24, she accepted a position as a French language teacher in order to help her parents financially.
 She also contributed a number of articles to the socialist press, in 1870 writing under the pen name "J. Williams" on the treatment of the Irish political prisoners by the British government.

 She met her future husband, the French journalist and radical political activist Charles Longuet in 1871.
 The pair became engaged in March 1872 and were married on 10 October the same year in a civil ceremony at St Pancras registry office, she taking the name Jenny Longuet.

 As with her parents, the young couple faced economic hardship in their earliest years.
 They moved to Oxford soon after their marriage, hoping that Charles could find work as a teacher, but he was unable to do so.
 Jenny earned a meagre income for the pair working as a private tutor, giving lessons in French, German, and singing.

 The couple's financial lives became more stable in 1874, when Jenny and Charles found work as teachers, with Jenny holding a position as a German teacher at the St Clement Danes School.
 The minimal salary she earned at the school was supplemented by giving private lessons.
 Her husband obtained a position teaching French at King's College, together making enough to maintain a small house in London.

 Jenny Longuet was pregnant in almost every year of her married life.
 She gave birth to a first son in September 1873, but the child died the following summer of diarrhea.
 A second son, Jean Laurent Frederick "Johnny" Longuet (1876–1938) fared better, surviving to eventually become a leader of the Socialist Party of France.

-A third son, born in 1878, mentally challenged and sickly, died at the age of 5, while a fourth, Edgar "Wolf" Longuet (1879–1950) lived a full life, becoming a medical doctor as well as an activist in the French Socialist Party.
+A third son, born in 1878, who had a developmental disability and was sickly, died at the age of 5, while a fourth, Edgar "Wolf" Longuet (1879–1950) lived a full life, becoming a medical doctor as well as an activist in the French Socialist Party.